I'm a Gen AI Maximalist and Why You Should Be, Too

 An AI generated image of a cow from 10 years ago An AI generated image of a cow from 10 years ago.

-And just two months ago (it’s a video):
+And just two months ago (click the video below):

 Companies like Meta are investing heavily in this space with research projects like Movie Gen. It’s obvious to see how this tooling could one day be accessible to anyone right in Instagram or Facebook.